LayintonDev/Confidential-iImpermanent-Loss-Insurance-for-Lps/.github/issues/phase-6-frontend-polish.md

 ## Definition of Done

-- [ ] All major user flows work end-to-end on local hardhat network
+- [ ] All major user flows work end-to-end on local anvil network
 - [ ] Real transactions can be signed and broadcasted
 - [ ] UI properly displays all attestation and payout data
 - [ ] Responsive design works across all device sizes